My qualifications and experience

 MediCine/Adelphi (1987): writer and editor of training books and audiovisuals for US and Canadian doctors.

-Core skills learnt during employment include project management, copyediting, technical editing, content editing, structural editing, development editing, sensitivity editing, indexing, copywriting, writing and events management.
+Core skills learnt during employment include project management, copyediting, technical editing, content editing, structural editing, development editing, sensitivity editing, indexing, copywriting, writing and clinical meetings/training management.

 INDEPENDENT TRAINING & SKILLS UPDATES